 A lot of people out there seem to like the idea of being promoted.
 They like that they can tell other people their new job title because it sounds more prestigious.

 They definitely like the idea of getting more money!
 But are you actually ready to be promoted? http://www.idealmagazine.co.uk has an article that can give you a good idea of the sort of challenges you should be expecting when you get promoted to a senior position.

-There’s a reason the higher-ups in a given office get paid more: they work longer hours and take on a lot of extra responsibility.
+Although before you apply for these positions do remember that there’s a reason the higher-ups in a given office get paid more: they work longer hours and take on a lot of extra responsibility.